elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_08.md

          </figure>
          **Figure 5:** Zenodo record for the Introductory Module of the DTL FAIR Data Stewardship Course.
 View [this record](https://doi.org/10.5281/zenodo.4629718) on Zenodo.

-### DOIs for GitHub repositories and making use of releases to version training material
+### DOIs strategies for GitHub repositories and making use of releases to version training material

 In this course we have promoted the use of GitHub for hosting markdown based training material.
-The public repositories Zenodo and Figshare have integrations with GitHub set up in order to issue DOIs for repositories.
-These integrations make use of `releases` which can be described as a snapshot of your project at a specific point in time that is packaged in way that make the content of the repository available for a wider audience to download and use.
-Each relaese is usually attached with a version number and attched to the snapshot in GitHub via a `tag`.
-This number helps users and authors keep track of different stages of the project and understand the differences between multiple releases.
+The public repositories Zenodo and Figshare integrate directly with GitHub to automatically issue DOIs for repositories.
+These integrations rely on GitHub `releases`, which are essentially snapshots of your project taken at a specific point in time.
+A release packages your project in a stable, downloadable form, making it easier for others to access and use.
+Each release is linked to a version number (for example, v1.0) and is created from a specific `tag` in your GitHub repository.
+Tags mark particular commits in the project’s history, allowing you and others to track the evolution of your work and see what has changed between versions.

-In addition, a title and `release notes` can be used to add some metadata for describing the release.
-If you make use of Zenodo to archive your repository, the release notes are imported as the record description while other metadata is set by default, e.g. `Resource type` will be set to "Software" and a link to the repository  itslef will be included as `related works` or needs to be added manually.
+In addition to tagging a release, you can add a `title` and `release notes` to include basic metadata that describes what has changed in that version.
+If you use **Zenodo** to archive your GitHub repository, the release notes are automatically imported as the record’s `description`, while some metadata fields are populated by default, e.g. `Resource type` is set to "Software" and a link to the GitHub repository is included under `related works` (or can be added manually if needed).

-For each new release, a new version of your figshare or Zenodo record will be generated and a new doi will be issued.
-This doi is linked to the previous ones and there is also one DOI representing all versions.
-Read more about DOI versioing in Zenodo [here](https://sandbox.zenodo.org/help/versioning).
+Each time you create a new release, a new version of your **Zenodo** or **Figshare** record is generated, and a **new DOI** is issued.
+This DOI and the DOIs representing previous versions are automatically linked together, and an additional DOI is created to represent **all versions** of the record collectively.
+Read more about DOI versioning in Zenodo [here](https://sandbox.zenodo.org/help/versioning).

 <figure>
 <img src="../../assets/images/fig6_ch_08.png" width="500" alt="Screenshot DTL data stewardship course DOIs view"/>
 </figure>